 Out-of-Country Students Without Educational Records: Out-of-country students without educational records shall be placed according to the student's age.
 The student's age as of September 1st of the school year shall be the official age used to determine the appropriate grade level for placement.
-The Student Chronological Age Assignment table on page 11 should be consulted for placement.
+The Student Chronological Age Assignment table on page 10 should be consulted for placement.

 Out-of-country students registering at the middle or senior high school level cannot be automatically placed in the lowest grade at that level.
 Principals shall take appropriate steps, in cooperation with the faculty, to assess the student's level of learning in the core content areas and recommend the most appropriate placement for the student.
 Principals will use testing, faculty interviews, and/or the advice of proper placement given by the Foreign Records Department at the Federal and State Compliance Office.
-For additional information, refer to the document entitled Foreign Records Department.